 - Recycling reduces pollution by 95 percent compared to cardboard made with trees.
 Try this recycling calculator to find your recycling ratio.

-- Corrugated cardboard is recycled into cereal boxes, food boxes and back into cardboard.
+- Corrugated cardboard is recycled into cereal boxes, food boxes, and back into the cardboard.

 The Process Doesn’t Stop Here

 While these facts are interesting, it doesn’t explain how the cardboard recycling process works.
 When you participate in cardboard recycling in Chicago, you’re not only extending the life of Illinois’ landfills, but you’re adding to the state’s economy as well.
 Here is a brief overview of how cardboard recycling works.

 Here is how the process works if you’re unsure where to recycle cardboard.
 CRI puts out bins, which are collected, sorted, and baled.
 They are then transported to a recycling plant.
 You can help this process by keeping your cardboard dry and free of dirt and oils.
 Oily, dirty cardboard can’t be recycled, so you need to find another home for your breakroom pizza boxes.

 Once it’s sorted and sent to the paper factory, the paper is mixed with water in a huge blender.
 The blender mixes the paper into pulp and separates the paper fibers.
 The blender also de-inks any printed cardboard.
 The pulp is sent through several screens, which separates our fibers, but also weeds out stray paper clips, staples, and such.